s-zeid/DerpScrubber/README.markdown

 DerpScrubber.setClickable(bool)
 -------------------------------
-Sets the `clickable` property, which decides whether the scrubber bar will respond to being clicked on or dragged.
-The default value is `true`.
+Sets the `clickable` property, which decides whether the scrubber bar will respond to being clicked on or dragged and whether the handle will be shown.
+The default value is `true`.  **Always use this method instead of setting the clickable property directly.**